fatherbrennan/spinebash/README.md

 ## Third-Party Support

-The Spinebash framework does not, and tries not to limit developer-preferred dependencies.
+The Spinebash framework tries not to limit developer-preferred dependencies.

 ### Recommendations